mpaperno/WASimCommander/README.md

     - With or without a returned result; Result returned as numeric and string types.
     - Formatted results from `format_calculator_string()` using
       [RPN String Formatting](https://docs.flightsimulator.com/html/Additional_Information/Reverse_Polish_Notation.htm#strings)
-- **Get Variable**: Return numeric result from any type of variable accessible to a standalone WASM module (basically everything but Gauge and Instrument types, but also including Token vars).
+- **Get Variable**: Return value result from any type of variable accessible to a standalone WASM module (basically everything but Gauge and Instrument types, but also including Token vars).
     - With optional Unit specifier for variable types which support it.
-- **Set Variable**: Set the numeric value of any settable variable type, with optional Unit specifier for variable types which support it.
+- **Set Variable**: Set the value of any settable variable type, with optional Unit specifier for variable types which support it.
 - **Create Variable**: Create (and get/set) a new Local variable if it doesn't already exist.
 - **List Local Variables**: Get a list of all available 'L' variables with their names and current IDs.
 - **Lookup**: Return a numeric ID for a SimVar/Local/Token variable, Unit, or Key Event name.